levflevine/School_District_Analysis/README.md

     Top 5 Schools in the District
   ![image19](/Resources/New_Top_5_Schools.png)

+Replacing the ninth graders’ math and reading scores **did not affect Thomas High School’s performance relative to the other schools** : they maintained the second position in the Top 5 schools in the District.
+However, the marginal advantange that Thomas High School had to Griffin High Scholl has shrunk.

     Bottom 5 Schools in the District
   ![image2](/Resources/New_Bottom_5_Schools.png)

     3.b.
 The average math score received by students in each grade level at each school
   ![image6](/Resources/New_Math_by_Grade.png)

+Only one metrics has changed in the table as a result of the revised analysis: **Thomas High School Math scores for 9th grade students**: In the revised analysis, we exclude the scores from consideration and they show as *NaN*; in the initial analysis, the Math score for 9th graders have been *83.6*

     3.c.
 The average reading score received by students in each grade level at each school
   ![image11](/Resources/New_Reading_by_Grade.png)

+Only one metrics has changed in the Table as a result of the revised analysis: **Thomas High School Reading scores for 9th grade students**: In the revised analysis, we exclude the scores from consideration and they show as *NaN*; in the initial analysis, the Reading score for 9th graders have been *83.7*

     3.d.
 School performance based on the budget per student
   ![image17](/Resources/New_Spending_Ranges.png)
+In the revised analysis these **metrics have not changed** (based on the level of materiality).

     3.e.
 School performance based on the school size
   ![image15](/Resources/New_Size_Ranges.png)
+In the revised analysis these **metrics have not changed** (based on the level of materiality).

     3.f.
 School performance based on the type of school
   ![image13](/Resources/New_School_Type.png)

-Using bulleted lists and images of DataFrames as support, address the following questions.

-How is the district summary affected?
-How is the school summary affected?
-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-How does replacing the ninth-grade scores affect the following:
-Math and reading scores by grade
-Scores by school spending
-Scores by school size
-Scores by school type
+In the revised analysis these **metrics have not changed** (based on the level of materiality).

 ## Summary ##